-This is The Apex without a soul about – apart from me.
+This is The Apex without a soul about..

 It is a great venue.
 Being on my own in the auditorium was an experience in itself.
 All that space and the hushed quiet.

 The reverie quickly dissolved.
 The thought of having to complete as much of the setup on the stage as possible before the orchestra arrived was enough to bring me back to the present!
 The main tasks were twofold.
-First, the initial placement of microphones – ‘initial’ because their final location could not be set until the orchestra’s seating arrangement has been fixed.
+First, the initial placement of microphones.
+‘Initial’ because their final location could not be set until the orchestra’s seating arrangement has been fixed.
 Second, the routing of cables to the microphones.
-On each side the stage, cables can be passed through wee doors allowing access between the stage and ‘patch panels’ and from there, to the rear of the auditorium.
+On each side of the stage, cables can be passed through wee doors allowing access between the stage.
+Cables are then forwarded to ‘patch panels’.
+These allow you to reroute signals should the need arise.
+From there, to the rear of the auditorium.
 As for the cables on the stage, trip hazards were identified and dealt with.

-Once the players had arrived and had organised themselves on the stage, the slack provided at the mic end of the cables allowed me to position the mics and their stands appropriately.
+Once the players had arrived and had organised themselves on the stage, I could then position the mics and their stands appropriately.
 In this shot, the rehearsals had finished and the microphone on the left placed close to where the soloist, Benjamin Baker would stand.
 To its right, another can be seen – this one was to pick up the sound from the Cellos.

 Of the 8 recording channels I had available, six originated from microphones on the stage.
 A channel each for Violins, Horns, Percussion, Cello and Bass.
 One additional channel allowed me to record any announcements made over the auditorium’s PA system.
 The remaining channel was used for a synchronisation signal – an aid to quickly link the audio to the video when the time comes to edit the recording.

 All the wires that carry the microphone signals pass to the rear of the hall.
 There, setting up the audio was reasonably straightforward.
-That said, there were a number steps in the process and each one could make a mess of your labours if not done properly.
 First, the feeds from the stage were connected to a seriously clever box of tricks.
-Under the control of a laptop, each microphone input from the stage was labelled, the sensitivity of each input adjusted, a stereo mix from all the inputs created and passed on to the video camera and last but not least, all 8 channels routed to the software that was be responsible for recording the concert audio.
+Under the control of a laptop, each microphone input from the stage was labelled, the sensitivity of each input adjusted.
+A stereo mix from all the inputs was created and passed on to the video camera.
+Last but not least, all 8 channels routed to the software that was responsible for recording the concert audio.

 “..the sensitivity of each input adjusted..”
 What’s that all about?
 Well, the incoming signals need boosting to a useable level – a level that will vary depending on what instrument a microphone is close to.
-A cello usually needs more ‘oomph’ than a kettle-drum 🙂 This process can only be done once the rehearsals begin but during the concert, a beady eye will need to keep watch on how the levels are looking.
-Too high and you have ‘clipping’ – an awful sound that you can do little to correct.
-Too low and you run into the risk of other unwanted noise.
+A cello usually needs more ‘oomph’ than a kettle-drum 🙂 This process can only be done once the rehearsals begin but have to continue during the concert.
+Keeping watch on how the levels are looking helps you avoid ‘clipping’ – an awful sound that you can do little to correct.
+The reverse is also true – sound levels that are too low run the risk of unwanted noise intruding.

 On the video front, the videographer has to take some essential steps.
 First, to set ‘White Balance’.
 Under stage lighting, video and stills cameras need to ‘know’ what white looks like.
 Once this is established, the recorded video has a better chance of representing colours faithfully.
-It can be possible to correct a degree of colour imbalance in the edit process but if what ‘goes in’ is as close to correct as possible, this makes the edit process that much simpler.
+It is always best to ensure what ‘goes in’ is as close to correct as possible, this makes the edit process that much simpler.